ChrisYuneva/ChrisYuneva/README.md

 ## Hi, I'm Chrtistina Yuneva

-### I am a beginner junior-frontend developer😊
+### I am a junior-frontend developer😊
 ### Currently actively looking for a job 👀

-#### 🎓 I am a 5th year student at a technical university with a degree in information security
+#### 🎓 I graduated from a technical university with an honors degree in information security
 #### 💻 Participated in 4 hackathons.
 In one of them, our team took an honorable 3rd place.
 I also do various projects to develop my skills
 #### 🌐 My English level is A2, but I try very hard to improve